 The big tech push right now is in “going green” through electric vehicles and sustainable energy sources.
 One Rare Earth Metal in particular—neodymium—is used to produce strong magnets for electric motors and turbine generators.
 Many rechargeable batteries are also made with Rare Earth Metals, such as lanthanum, cerium, promethium, and neodymium.

 From cell phones and aircraft engines, to MRI machines that save lives every day, Rare Earth Elements are integral components to the evolution of technology and the future of innovation.
 To date, China is the largest producer of Rare Earth Elements, but that is beginning to change.
 With the price of metals from China increasing, and a growing recognition among world powers that Rare Earth Elements are strategic resources, many other nations are ramping up domestic production capacity, both to meet the skyrocketing demand and to ensure a stable supply.

 Here in the US, Polydeck is currently helping a new mine in Nevada produce Rare Earth Metals.
 Australia, Brazil, and India have all recently ramped up production as well.

 The future is bright for Rare Earth Elements and mining them is definitely a growth industry for the foreseeable future so long as we keep using cell phones, driving electric cars, and using the latest devices.

-Written by Tod Eberle, Manager of Mining Sales.
+Written by Tod Eberle, Director of Aggregates for Polydeck.